Claudette Colvin: Legacy

 Colvin was a predecessor to the Montgomery bus boycott movement of 1955, which gained national attention.
 But she rarely told her story after moving to New York City.
-The discussions in the black community began to focus on black enterprise rather than integration, although national civil rights legislation did not pass until 1964 and 1965.
+The discussions in the Black community began to shift toward black entrepreneurship rather than focusing solely on integration, although national civil rights legislation did not pass until 1964 and 1965.
 NPR's Margot Adler has said that black organizations believed that Rosa Parks would be a better figure for a test case for integration because she was an adult, had a job, and had a middle-class appearance.
 They felt she had the maturity to handle being at the center of potential controversy.
+Colvin's age and pregnancy in 1956 would cause her case to be overshadowed, but still she remains a trailblazer.

 Colvin was not the only woman of the Civil Rights Movement who was left out of the history books.
 In the south, male ministers made up the overwhelming majority of leaders.
 This was partially a product of the outward face the NAACP was trying to broadcast and partially a product of the women fearing losing their jobs, which were often in the public school system.